shammellee/awesome-django/README.md

 ## Translations

-*Packages help with the task of translating projects.*
+*Packages help with the task of translating projects*

 * [django-klingon](https://github.com/angvp/django-klingon/) - An attempt to make django model translations suckless and with no integrations pain in your app.
 * [django-hvad](https://github.com/KristianOellegaard/django-hvad) - Painless translations in django, using the regular ORM.
 Integrates easily into existing projects and apps.
 Easy convertible from django-multilingual-ng.